 Talk when the music stops

 Most obviously, you can pick a point on the line and trace it around, either direction.
 See if you can get all the way around without losing your place.
-You’ll find that you accelerate through the big arcs and slow down to pick your way through clusters of tight curves.
+You’ll find that you accelerate through the big arcs and slow down to pick your way through clusters of tight curves, climbing and descending.
 There’s a cadence to it, like a visual riff.
 Follow a simple spiral clockwise and you’ll often hit something like a swim turn, with a series of loops spinning back counter-clockwise, then the poles will flip again.
 Do this for a while and you might notice that you feel calmer, more open and alert.

-If you keep track of as much of the line's path as you can, you’ll see how the loops and spirals construct shapes that come together, split off, spill into each other.
 You might lose track of the line and centipede your way around, or bounce between points of gravity like a ball descending a Plinko board.
 The shapes might look like faces, blooms, bunnies, shells, organs, microbes, celestial clouds of gas.
 Finding shapes in clouds is fun.

 48”x36”